 WHAT PERSONAL DATA DO WE PROCESS AND FOR WHICH PURPOSES?

-Website visitors and contact via e-mail or contact form
+Website visitors, contact via e-mail or contact form and newsletter subscribers

-The following personal data is processed when you visit our website or contact us via e-mail or contact form or sign up to subscribe to our newsletter:
+The following personal data is processed when you visit our website, contact us via e-mail or contact form or sign up to subscribe to our newsletter:

-- Name, e-mail address, telephone number and possibly other information you give us in the form or by e-mail.
+- Name, e-mail and possibly other information you give us in the form or by e-mail.

 The data is processed to communicate with you regarding your matter, for marketing purposes and to facilitate new business for Storskogen.
 Information from cookies is used to improve our website (find out more about the processing that takes place in connection with cookies below).